matdombrock/sonar/README.md

-sel              : Toggle selection of the item under the cursor sel-clear        : Clear the current selection of files and directories sel-clip         : Copy the current selection of file and diretory paths to clipboard sel-copy         : Copy the current selection of files and directories to the current directory sel-delete       : Delete all currently selected files and directories sel-move         : Move (not copy) the currently selected files and directories to the current directory sel-save         : Save the current selection of files and directories to file sel-show         : Show the current selection of files and directories in the output window shell            : Run a quick shell command in the current directory shell-full       : Run a full shell in the current directory
+sel              : Toggle selection of the item under the cursor sel-clear        : Clear the current selection of files and directories sel-clip         : Copy the current selection of file and diretory paths to clipboard copy             : Copy the current selection of files and directories to the current directory delete           : Delete all currently selected files and directories move             : Move (not copy) the currently selected files and directories to the current directory save             : Save the current selection of files and directories to file show             : Show the current selection of files and directories in the output window shell            : Run a quick shell command in the current directory shell-full       : Run a full shell in the current directory
 ```